IvchenkoMaksym/template_automation/README.md

 This basic project allows you to run the first automation tests on Ruby with Selenium and Cucumber.

 ## Precondition
 All the necessary apps, gems must be installed.
-Follow this guide: https://wiki.chervona-ruta.xyz/books/automation/page/aqa-process
+Follow this guide: https://wiki.chervona-ruta.xyz/books/automation/page/aqa-process.
+Also, open terminal and install *webdrivers* gem with next command: **gem install webdrivers**

 ## Run the test
 Navigate to the folder where the project is located.
-Enter ***cucumber*** and press enter.
+In Terminal, enter ***cucumber*** and press enter.
 The Chrome browser will be opened and the test should be performed.

 ## Create a new project